richardleesimpson/candy-witch/variations/Forest Witch.md

 ## Description

 The Forest Witch is thought to live in the heart of an ancient forest, where trees are thick, and sunlight barely reaches the ground.
 Her house is said to be a hollowed-out tree or a hidden cottage, covered in vines and almost invisible to the untrained eye.
-On Halloween, children report seeing fleeting shadows among the trees and hearing rustling leaves even when the wind is still.
+On [[Halloween]], children report seeing fleeting shadows among the trees and hearing rustling leaves even when the wind is still.

 ## Lore